 What is a Load Profile?

-A Load Profile represents the pattern of electricity usage by day and by year for the average customer in one of eight Profile Classes.
+A Load Profile represents the pattern of electricity usage by day and by year for the average customer in each one of the eight Profile Classes.

-We create Profiles for each of these Profile Classes by randomly selecting sites and installing half-hourly meters at these sites or get half-hourly consumption data direct from Suppliers.
-These samples are designed to provide profiles that are representative of all meters in this Profile Class.
+We create Profiles (daily, seasonal, yearly, per day type, etc.) for each of the eight Profile Classes by randomly selecting sites and installing half-hourly meters at these sites or getting half-hourly consumption data directly from Suppliers.
+These samples are designed to provide Profiles that are representative of all meters in each Profile Class.

 - Profile Class 1 – Domestic Unrestricted Customers